-For example, you can add a new fan speed setting by selecting Edit Template and entering in the new Number setting:
+For example, you can add a new fan speed setting by selecting Settings and entering in the new Number setting:

 |Display Name||Field Name||Units||Decimals||Initial|

-After you select Save, the Fan Speed setting appears as a tile and is ready to be used to change the fan speed of the device.
+After you select Save, the Fan Speed setting appears as a tile.
+An operator can use the setting on the Device Explorer page to change the fan speed of the device.

-Properties are the device metadata that's associated with the device, such as device location and serial number.
-You can add multiple properties to your device template that appear as tiles on the Properties tab.
-You can add many types of properties: number, text, date, toggle, device property, label, and location.
+Properties are metadata that's associated with the device, such as device location and serial number.
+Add multiple properties to your device template that appear as tiles on the Properties tab.
+A property can have a type such as number, text, date, toggle, device property, label, or location.
 An operator can specify the values for properties when they create a device, and they can edit these values at any time.
-However, device properties are read-only and are sent from the device to the application, and cannot be changed by the operator.
-When the real device is connected, the device property tile will be updated in the application.
+Device properties are read-only and are sent from the device to the application.
+An operator cannot change device properties.
+When a real device connects, the device property tile is updates in the application.

 There are two categories of properties:

 - Device properties that the device reports to the IoT Central application.
-These are read-only values reported by the device and will be updated in the application when the real device is connected.
+Device properties are read-only values reported by the device and are updated in the application when a real device is connected.

-For example, you can add device location as a new Text property (an application property) by selecting Edit Template and entering in the new property:
+For example, you can add the last serviced date for the device as a new Date property (an application property) on the Properties tab:

-After you select Save, device location appears as a tile:
+After you select Save, the last serviced date for the device appears as a tile.

-After you create the tile, you can change the application property value.
-First, select Done in the upper-right part of the screen.
+After you create the tile, you can change the application property value in the Device Explorer.

 Create a location property through Azure Maps